inkas/Led-Cube-8x8x8-Effects-C/README.md

 8. Arranging walls (void planes_in_order);
 9. Box border animation (void border_box);

-Building each of the cubes took me about a week.
+Building each of the cubes took me about a week and half.
 Final result: https://www.youtube.com/watch?v=-E7VCSdh1GE